keramiozsoy/blog/posts/230201/README.md

 lrwx------ 1 root root 64 Feb 18 15:50 2 -> /dev/pts/0
 ```

-We have got 3 different commands but, I didn't understand why all number redirected to 0.
+We have got 3 different commands but, We didn't understand why all number redirected to 0.

 Let's split the problem into small pieces.